 Just what are transvestites?
 For Wilma June Sharman, at 68 the matriarch of the group, the answer is simple.
-"I categorize myself as a woman," she said in an interview at J's Port of Call, the restaurant (Continued to Page 21)
+"I categorize myself as a woman," she said in an interview at J's Port of Call, the restaurant where the group ate during the conference.